-Texas Blossoms is a 501(c)(3) non-profit headquartered in Fort Worth.
-Texas Blossoms beautifies historically underserved communities by planting beautiful blossoming trees along the roadway.
-The thousands of trees planted and maintained by Texas Blossoms improve local air quality, make the streets they line more beautiful, provide a home for vital pollinators, and provide respite from “heat islands” in the hot summer months.
+Texas Blossoms is a 501(c)(3) nonprofit headquartered in Fort Worth.
+Texas Blossoms beautifies historically underserved areas by planting beautiful blossoming trees in community spaces.
+The thousands of trees planted and maintained by Texas Blossoms improve local air quality, make the streets they line more beautiful, provide a home for vital pollinators, and mitigate “heat islands” in the hot summer months.

 Where does Texas Blossoms plant trees?

-Texas Blossoms began by planting trees along Randol Mill Road in east Fort Worth, but the organization has now expanded to servicing the entirety of Fort Worth, with special emphasis given to community areas and libraries.
-In addition to planting trees, Texas Blossoms has also painted multiple murals to help accomplish its goal of making the community more vibrant.
+Texas Blossoms began by planting trees along Randol Mill Road in East Fort Worth, and the organization has now expanded to servicing the entirety of Fort Worth, with special emphasis given to community areas and libraries.
+In addition to planting trees, Texas Blossoms has painted multiple murals to help accomplish its goal of making the community more vibrant.
 In the future, Texas Blossoms aims to further expand by creating local chapters in other large Texas cities.

 How many trees has Texas Blossoms planted?

 As of 2023, Texas Blossoms is proud to have planted nearly 1,600 trees in east Fort Worth.
 In addition to planting trees, the organization also prunes and waters the trees year-round, a responsibility which consumes hundreds of hours of labor annually.

 What types of trees does Texas Blossoms plant?